 From the White House

-From the U.S. Department of Commerce
+From U.S. Department of Agriculture

 From the U.S. Department of State

 Secretary Blinken’s Call with Quad Ministers